Why every C++ developer should know about the pimpl idiom pattern

 }

-Now it is possible to add/change methods and members to the Impl-class without being afraid breaking binary-code of the API-class because the Impl is always a pointer (same size).
-You can also switch the complete backend-code (f.e. use another class as pimpl class)!
+Now it is possible to add/change methods and members to the Impl class without being afraid of breaking the binary code of the API class because the Impl is always a pointer (same size).
+You can also switch the complete backend code (for example, use another class as the Pimpl class)!

 MyClass.h in C++ 11 style